EuroDIG planning process

 EuroDIG will be organised as a hybrid event which offers equal opportunities for remote and on-site participants.

 Registration is free of charge but mandatory.
-It will be opened later in the process.

-• we will be using Zoom’s meeting format which allows for interactivity between on-site and on-line participants
+• We will be using Zoom’s meeting format which allows for interactivity between on-site and on-line participants.

-• Zoom access links will be sent by email closer to the event
+• Zoom access links will be sent by email closer to the event to all registered participants.

 Our budget is very tight and far from being sustainable.
 In order to continue our work, we would appreciate voluntary contributions via our